Tusharpsharma/IKEA---Sales-analysis-using-Postgresql/README.md

 5. Use ROW_NUMBER to find the first sale of each product in each store.
 6. Assign a unique ranking to each product based on its sales quantity, grouped by country.

+**Subquery and Correlated Subquery**
+1. Find stores where the total sales revenue is higher than the average revenue across all stores.
+2. Use a correlated subquery to find products whose sales exceeded the average sales of their category.
+(Find Best Selling Products of Each Category)
+3. List cities with total sales greater than the average sales for their country
+4. Display products whose average unit price in sales transactions is lower than their listed price in the products table.

 ## Contact Me